silverbackhq/silverback/INSTALLATION_GUIDE.md

 - Python 3 or later
 - A supported database: MySQL, PostgreSQL.
-- Redis Server.
+- Redis Server (optional for notifications).
-- RabbitMQ Server.
+- RabbitMQ Server (optional for notifications).

 ## Development